Chicago Speeding Ticket Lawyer

 Worse, the points a speeding ticket puts on your driver’s license can add up.
 If you accrue too many of these points, your license could be suspended.
 That leaves you without the transportation you may rely on every day.

-Long-Term Financial Costs
+Long-Term Financial Costs of Speeding Tickets

 Insurance companies want to see that their clients are safe drivers.
 If you don’t fight your speeding ticket, that may indicate to them that you’re not staying safe on the road.
 That means that your insurance prices could increase based on your ticket.